20urc3/Sekiryu/README.md

 binary, cracksme challenge, or the malware your lover wrote you.

 ### Version
-    This plugins is only available on Linux for the moment.
+    This plugins is tested on Linux for the moment.
+However, nothing stop you to run it on Windows.

 ### Requirements